trust-kimberly/stickie/README.md

 # Inventory

-This is about two years in Providence, RI.
+This is about two years spent in Providence, RI.

 https://trust-kimberly.github.io/stickie/